 The military is particularly suited for the use of external employees on a contract basis due to the fact that defense needs fluctuate so abruptly and radically.
 In a comment on troop psychology, Undersecretary of Defense for Acquisition, Technology, and Logistics, Dr. Ashton B. Carter notes that “all studies show that [organic support] is more expensive than contractors and a distraction from military functions for military people.”

 The continued and increased use of private security contractors is evidence that they are cost-effective (or the only option) in many circumstances.
-From 1990 to 2000, private military contractors were involved in over 80 conflicts, as opposed to only 15 from 1950-89.
+From 1990 to 2000, private military contractors were in over 80 conflicts, as opposed to only 15 from 1950-89.
 Though the first gets most of the notoriety, there are three main ways in which private security contractors provide services.

 Three Main Ways Contractors Provide Service